RonMondshein/Mini_Shell/README.md

-# Mini_Shell
+# Mini Shell

-A simple shell program that supports executing commands, background execution, piping, input/output redirection, and signal handling.
+This repository hosts the implementation of a lightweight shell program in C, featuring support for executing commands, running commands in the background, piping, input redirection, output redirection, and signal handling.